parasol-aser/deepsim/README.md

 ```bash
 ./encoding.jar your-bytecode-jar-path.jar
 ```
 The generated matrices will be stored in the folder *data* under your current working directory.
+(We already test this tool on a set of Java projects and it works well.
+If you find any crashes/errors, please post an issue here.)

 *NOTE: the default matrix size is 128.
 If you want to change this, just change the value of the variable fixedSize in the Encoder.java source code file.*